 Additionally, our findings suggest gender differences regarding the implications of alcohol for PSU.
 Women reporting PSU with and without alcohol as a secondary substance had greater risk of non-completion among patients in women-specific residential settings.
 Women in residential treatments tend to have a severe substance use profile that develops rapidly.
 Additionally, women with severe alcohol use disorder are prone to prolonged PSU (Stephenson et al., 2022). which in turn is associated with worse treatment outcomes, regardless of the substances used.
 We suspect that gender roles may help explain the observed differences, as women in the Latin American context, particularly mothers, may face heightened stigmatization for not fulfilling traditional family roles due to the legacy of colonialism and christianity (Mascayano et al., 2016).

 Bivariate analyses highlight the various demographic and clinical characteristics that differentiate patients reporting PSU from those using a single substance.
 Patients with PSU tended to be younger, and were more likely to be unemployed compared to single-substance users.
 Additionally, the expansion of treatment supply, the broader reach of SENDA into more sectors and the healthcare network, and a gradual reduction in the stigma associated with returning to treatment could also contribute to this pattern.
 The primary substances leading to treatment admission differed significantly, with PSU patients reporting cocaine hydrochloride and base paste as their main substances, unlike patients without PSU, who reported alcohol as their main substance.
 Moreover, severe biopsychosocial compromise is more prevalent among patients with PSU, underscoring the complex clinical profiles that require tailored interventions.
 Despite these differences, PSU at admission was associated with a lower incidence of non-completion than single substance use, suggesting that repeated treatment engagements might influence their overall treatment trajectory.
-(Bonfiglio et al., 2022).
+We suspect that the continuity of substance use treatments throughout the recovery process, as considered in our study, is often overlooked in other research, which has generally reported lower treatment responsiveness among patients with PSU (Bonfiglio et al., 2022).

 We focused on patients with a persistent pattern of substance use disorder rather than a transient substance use disorder.
 These patients are characterized by repeated treatment episodes, varying periods of abstinence, and relapses leading to the resumption of moderate or problematic substance use, as highlighted in the literature (Beaulieu et al., 2022).